BN - New Hire HSA/HDHP Enrollment Process Map

 Follow this procedure for new UW employee enrollment in High Deductible Health Plans (HDHP) and accompanying Health Savings Account (HSA).

-- FA/AS/LI and Grad: HDHP and HSA are effective the first of the month following hire date.
+- FA/AS/LI: HDHP and HSA are effective the first of the month following hire date.
 University Staff with no prior WRS Service: HDHP and HSA are effective the first of the month following two months of 'waiting' period.

 - Employees must supply both a HDHP and an HSA Application (or enroll for both using self-service) and applications must be submitted within 30 days of the date of hire.
 Note: Both applications must be received within the employee’s enrollment period (see Enrollment Deadline Worksheet) in order to be considered timely.
 Both plans will have the same effective date.